JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol7_1.md

 * * *

 > In 1965 Preston Thomas graduated from UVA with a Masters degree in Philosophy.
 He discovered The Urantia Book in 1970 and has been a devoted student ever since.
 In 1981 he founded the Einstein School and has served as its director for the past 25 years.
 This school provides special help for children with learning problems and teaches the way of Jesus.
 In 1992 Preston published The Life and Teachings of Jesus which harmonizes the gospel account of Jesus with The Urantia Book.
 It is presented to each departing student and is available at www.ltjesus.org.
-Preston Thomas can be contacted at lpthomas@adelphia.net.
 {.is-info}